Regulatory changes designed to assist businesses during the economic downturn have been extended until the end of the year.

 How we can help you

 MBA Lawyers works closely with businesses, individuals and their financial advisers.
-If you are concerned about your position and need legal assistance in relation to insolvency options, we are available to meet with you for a free initial consultation.
+If you are concerned about your position and need legal assistance in relation to insolvency options, contact us today.
+We are here, for you, for life.